eraybasar/pesdk-docs/_guides/ios/v7/concepts/logging.md

 With version 7 we introduced a new way of dealing with errors, warnings and such.
 We created the `MasterLogger` class, which will take care of managing child loggers, and dispatching events.
-The sdk will use the logger to provide important informations.
-It is up to you whether these information will be shown to the user.
+The PhotoEditor SDK will use the logger to provide important information.
+It is up to you whether these information will be shown to the user or handled by your code.

 There are four types of log-events.
 These are, ordered from high to low priority: `error`, `warn`, `info`, and `debug`.
 The `MasterLogger` has a property called `logLevel`, which will determine the lowest level of log-event that should be dispatched.